Where are they now? Man Utd’s U21 team in Marcus Rashford’s last game

 He joined Hull, then in the Premier League, but failed to make an impact before joining Wigan (on loan) then Bolton.

-In March 2020 the 25-year-old made a leftfield move to join FK Pohronie in Slovakia.
-He’s scored five goals in 16 appearances this season at the time of writing.
+In March 2020 the 26-year-old made a leftfield move to join FK Pohronie in Slovakia and now plays for Hungarian side MTK Budapest.

 Get a load of Peter Pan over here.

-Having already spent four spells away from the club on loan, Will Keane was 23 years old when United’s U21s failed to muster a goal against Man City.
+Having already spent four spells away from the club on loan, Keane was 23 years old when United’s under-21s failed to muster a goal against Man City.

 Scott McTominay (sub)

-An 18-year-old Scott McTominay barely featured for the U21s four years ago, but he’s now among United’s most important midfielders.
+An 18-year-old Scott McTominay barely featured for the Under-21 team six years ago, but he’s now made over 150 appearances for the United first team.

 Demitri Mitchell (sub)